CRAIG HIGNETT – HONORARY PRESIDENT

 The first match I saw at the Victoria Ground was a 0-0 draw against Lincoln City in December 1970.
 In truth, the only thing I remember about the match was that the day was bitingly cold.
 The highlight of watching Pools has to be the trip to Cardiff in 2005 which coincided with our wedding anniversary.
 My wife organised a weekend in Wales which included the match.

-Ed Parkinson – Community Engagement Officer / Content Provider
+Ed Parkinson – Community Engagement Officer / Communications

 I can’t remember my first Pools match – my grandad was club secretary (for getting on 50 years!) and started taking me to matches with him as soon as I was old enough not to irritate everybody!